-The Bank implemented the requirements of IFRS 9 on 1 January 2018 and the approach and methodology are outlined in UBUK's Annual Report and Financial Statements for December 2018.
+The Bank's approach and methodology for the requirements of IFRS 9 are outlined in UBUK's Annual Report and Financial Statements for December 2019.

-The 'day-1' impact of IFRS9 was to increase loan loss provisions by £132,000.
-This amount was charged to shareholders equity.
-The amount of loan loss provisions charged in the Statement of Comprehensive income for the year amounted to \$1,507,000.
-Of this, \$323,000 arose as a provision for performing loans where a charge was made under 'stage 1'.
+The amount of loan loss provisions charged in the Statement of Comprehensive income for the year amounted to \$15,462,000.
+Of this, (\$64,000) arose due to a reduction in the provision for performing loans where a charge was made under 'stage 1'.
 This occurred as a result of IFRS 9 and its size is correlated to balance sheet composition.
-The residual \$1,184,000 was provided for as a result of under-performing and non-performing loans ('stage 2' and 'stage 3').
+The residual \$15,526,000 was provided for as a result of under-performing and non-performing loans ('stage 2' and 'stage 3').